A Learning- and Scenario-based MPC Design for Nonlinear Systems in LPV Framework with Safety and Stability Guarantees: Scenario-based MPC Design Using the Learned BNN Models

 \subsection{Probability of Scenarios}

-After generating the scenario tree, the probability of each scenario is calculated using moment matching method \cite{hoyland2001generating} to maintain the original statistical properties.
+After generating the scenario tree, the probability of each scenario is calculated using the moment-matching method \citep{hoyland2001generating} to maintain the original statistical properties.
+Generally, it is sufficient to use the first four moments as the statistical features to be matched in scenario generation \citep{ji2005stochastic}.
 Specifically, the first four central moments are matched by solving the following optimization problem